I truly love writing and expressing myself through writing. Read on to learn bad words in Vietnamese.

 đụ/đù - / ɗu˨ / or / ɗu˨˩ /

 The most popular and generally used vulgar slang in Vietnam.
-It has the same meaning and intensity with the f-word “f@&k” in English.
+It has the same meaning and intensity as the f-word “f@&k” in English.
 It is pronounced much as an English speaker would say the word "do", though more intense accents may make this word sound like "dough".
 It is often used alongside pronouns, animals, or the word “mother” to express a myriad of different connotations.

 Example: đụ má - pronounced /ɗu˧ˀ˨ʔ ma˧˥/, which is roughly translated to “f@&k mother”.
-It is similar to “motherf@&ker” in English and it is often used to begin an utterance especially by older men and women or people in provincial areas in Vietnam.
+It is similar to “motherf@&ker” in English and it is often used to begin an utterance, especially by older men and women or people in provincial areas in Vietnam.
 It is not as popular among younger people.
 It could mean anger, excitement, happiness, sadness, or it can simply imply humor.

 Some areas also use “địt” - pronounce /ɗi˩˧t/ as a substitute.
 It has the same meaning as “đụ”.
 It also means “fart”, but this instance of meaning isn’t as vulgar as “f@&k”.